Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/import.md

 ### Convert to New Structure
 This button should be used first thing when opening `BLEND`-files that have been set up with the old 2.7x (Harag or Balmung's) Blender plugin.
 It will convert the old file structure to the new structure used within SEUT.

+### Attempt to Fix Positioning
+This button attempts to fix the positioning of an imported `FBX` object as well as its child objects as some of the vanilla `FBX` files, on import, can be misaligned due to issues in Blender's FBX import code.

 ### Make Blender compatible
 This button converts the names of bones in the `BLEND`-file to a Blender-compatible format.